mattrussi/gitlab-com-runbooks/docs/uncategorized/k8s-new-cluster.md

 #### Prometheus rules:

+##### New Clusters

 * Inside of our `runbooks` repo, we need to add a configuration inside of `.gitlab-ci.yaml` to deploy to our new cluster.
 * Ensure the appropriate variables are added to the ops instance Utilize this MR as a guideline: https://gitlab.com/gitlab-com/runbooks/merge_requests/1200

+##### Replacement Clusters

+* Go to the `runbooks` CI jobs, find the latest green pipeline on our default branch, then find the job associated with the existing cluster and retry it
+* Check the CI output, we should see the addition of our custom resources required by our various Prometheus components
+  * This includes various service monitors, alert rules, and prometheus rules

 #### Thanos configuration